opensearch-project/project-website/_posts/2023-11-28-how-to-create-custom-threat-detection-rules.md

 In this example we will create a detection rule with the criteria as follows:

-- Monitor email logs of user sent emails
+- Monitor email logs of user-sent emails
 - Include a filter criteria that checks for external recipient email address domain
 - Exclude a list of users (marketing team) who are known to send emails to external addresses.